Example Features

 During the crop season all forecasts are made available at about 8 AM Eastern Time in the United States.
 The Point-in-Time data were all produced to align with this daily release schedule.
 The cross validated and rolling forecast data made available in Modeler are designed to emulate this release schedule such that customers can assume a consistency in time when creating models using the Modeler data but trading based on the daily, in-season crop forecasts.

-How do you handle the US counties that don’t regularly report yield and production?
+How does CropProphet account for the US counties that don’t regularly report yield and production?

 We create models and forecasts for all counties with no more than 10 years of data missing from the past 40 years.
 However, the aggregation of the county forecasts to the state and national forecasts takes account of missing counties by appropriately weighting the acreage.